How to Check if a Company is in Liquidation

 How to find out whether a company is in liquidation

-The easiest way to find out about a company’s liquidation status is through the ASIC-operated websites.
-There are several ASIC sites through which trading partners can ascertain whether a company is in liquidation.
+The easiest way to find out about a company’s liquidation status is through the relevant ASIC-operated websites.
+There are several ASIC sites through which trading partners can ascertain whether a company is in liquidation and include the Published Notices website.
 Note that this is quite separate from the insolvency status of individuals related to the company (such as company directors), which can be ascertained through a search of National Personal Insolvency Index.

 The ASIC companies and organisations register is another possible source of information.
 You can search companies by name and have free, no-registration-required access to basic information such as name, registration date, company type, and current status.
 For more detailed information, you will need to pay a nominal fee for company extracts and other lodged documents, which are payable per document.